Justin D. Cooper: Biography

 Justin D. Cooper is currently in his third term as President of Redeemer University College in Ancaster, Ontario.
 He has been working with Redeemer since 1980 in a variety of different functions.
 He served as a faculty member in Political Science and, from 1986 to 1994, as Vice-President (Academic), in addition to his time as President.
 He was first appointed to the position of President in 1994, and will be retiring from office in June 2010.
 During Cooper's time as President, Redeemer has grown to a respected institution of over 900 students.
-In fact, the school year of 2009/2010 had a record amount of first year students for Redeemer.
+In fact, the school year of 2009/2010 had a record number of first year students for Redeemer.
 Cooper also saw Redeemer gain provincial recognition as an undergraduate university, as well as the adding of various programs including an accredited faculty of education, and a new international studies minor.
 Redeemer also expanded its facilities through a combination of provincial, and local funding, as well as donations.
 These expansions included additional residences, a library/classroom wing and a recently announced soccer complex.